SaurabhTiwari95/github-section-5/README.md

   - When we have a complex HTML code like the above which we want to pass into a component from outside.
   - The above tag is pasted in the app.component.html file to use the <ng-content></ng-content> directive.
   - Everything which is placed between opening and cosing of our own component is lost by default, it is simply removed from the DOM and angular will not take care about it but we can change this by the special directive call [ng-content].
   - ng-content looks like a component but it doesn't have it's own template.
   - we can add this directive in the template in the place where we want to render the content.
-  - It serves as a hook we can place in our component to mark the place for angular,where it should add any content it finds between opening and closing tag of the component(int this case it is <app-server-element></app-server-element> located in the app.component.html file).
+  - It serves as a hook we can place in our component to mark the place for angular,where it should add any content it finds between opening and closing tag of the component(in this case it is ]  [<app-server-element></app-server-element>] located in the app.component.html file).
   - Now the app will look exactly the way it looked before but now technically something totally different happened here.
   - Now we add this via the ng-content hook and we have added between opening and closing tags therefore it will be projected into our component(i.e. app-server-element component).

 ***